The integration unifies the Nuke Studio / Hiero workflows with ftrack.

 - Will generate and publish the current EDL from the project.

 Processor and task options

 Processors expose custom ftrack options, which can be used to define the exports behavior.

-- Shot template: will let you choose how the clip names will be parsed.
+- Shot template: Ability to choose how clip names will be parsed

 - Create under project: The project to be published to

-- Publish to task: Select from the dropped tasks to publish to
+- Publish to task: Select from the tasks to publish to

-- Note : if not task is dropped a default one will be used.
+Note : if no task is chosen a default one will be used

 - Asset type: Select the asset type to be used for the publish